 - personal email address

-- mobile phone number (optional)
+- mobile phone number (optional).

 - sending instructions to allow you to reset your password, if required.

 Personal information collected as part of this additional process may include:

 - legal name